Episode 265

 What is the public defendant going to tell me?

 Is he going to tell me what's going on?
+Does he have any information?

-He will, and then we can talk.
+He will and then we can talk.

 I'm going to contact him now.
+Okay.

 Did you say something?

-It's got a law for you to smoke in here.
+But it is a federal building, so that's the law for you to smoke in here.
+I mean, like outside or something.

 Not right now.

-You gotta come on?
+You got to come on?

 Yeah,

 we're working on it right now.
+I need to talk to my family to see what's

 going on.